State Highway 31 (Madhya Pradesh)

 Madhya Pradesh State Highway 31 (MP SH 31) is a State Highway running from Nayagaon (Madhya Pradesh-Rajasthan Border) till Khargone.
+It is also known as Mhow-Neemuch road.

 It passes through Neemuch, Mandsaur, Jaora, Ratlam, Badnawar, Dhar, Dhamnod, Kasrawad.

 Recently, the High Court Bench, Indore had directed the operator, not to collect tolls on SH-31 until it is repaired.